doniyorkhasanov/blacksoulgem95.github.io/source/_posts/01FWDTRH5Z740Y53GQVW4KKZA8_inclusive-policies-for-the-21st-century-workplace.md

 this will not only help gender non-conforming and gender-questioning people, but also help **eradicate the fear of a predator being in a bathroom**.

-If there's space, consider also adding a **shower room** to allow people who come with bicycles, walking or other body-intensive activity, can take a shower and change their clothes before starting to work.
+If there's space, consider also adding a **shower room** to allow people who come with bicycles, walking or other body-intensive activity, to take a shower and change their clothes before starting to work.

 ## Discrimination policy